-The Republic of Turkey was founded in 1923, and just seven years later, women were granted the right to vote in local elections.
-Suffrage on a national level didn't come until 1934, however, when legislation was enacted granting full political rights for women.
-Women became more active in politics after this, with Turkey electing its first female government minister in 1971, and first female prime minister in 1993.
+The Republic of Turkey was founded in 1923, and just seven years later, women were granted the right to vote in local elections; however, suffrage on a national level didn't come until 1934, when legislation was enacted granting full political rights for women.
+Women became more active in politics after this, with Turkey electing its first female government minister in 1971 and its first female prime minister in 1993.

-Italy granted women the right to vote in location elections in 1924, but they did not win the right to full suffrage until 1945.
-In 1951, Italy elected its first female secretary of state and by 1961, women judges and diplomats were allowed.
+Italy granted women the right to vote in local elections in 1924, but they did not win the right to full suffrage until 1945.
+In 1951, Italy elected its first female secretary of state and by 1961, women were allowed to serve as judges and diplomats.

 Until 1922, women in Japan not only couldn't vote, they were not allowed to attend political activities or even voice their opinions on the subject.
-While women were slowly allowed more autonomy in the political process over time, they weren't granted full suffrage until 1945.
+While women were allowed more autonomy in the political process over time, they weren't granted full suffrage until 1945.
 More than 13 million women voted in 1946, the first general election after World War II.
-Since then, women have become more prominent in politics, although they still only represent about 22% of the government's seats.
+Since then, women have become more prominent in politics, although they still represent less than a quarter of the government's seats.

-Argentina's congress granted women the right to vote in 1947, and it was signed into law by President Juan Domingo Peron, whose wife Eva Peron had been a big part of the campaign for women's suffrage.
+Argentina's congress granted women the right to vote in 1947.
+This right was signed into law by President Juan Domingo Peron, whose wife Eva Peron had been a big part of the campaign for women's suffrage.
 Eva went on to establish the Peronist Women's Party, which she headed until her death in 1952.
-Women were not able to exercise their newfound rights until the general election in 1951, when 3.5 million women turned out to vote.
+Women were not able to exercise their newfound rights until the general election in 1951 when 3.5 million women turned out to vote.

 Pakistan granted women the right to vote in 1947, which was reaffirmed in 1956 to include a provision for a certain number of reserved seats in parliament.
-In 1988, Benazir Bhutto was elected as prime minister, the first Muslim woman to hold this post, and in recent years, more and more Pakistani women are registering to vote, with a 24% increase in the registration of female voters in 2018 alone.
+In 1988, Benazir Bhutto was elected as prime minister, the first Muslim woman to hold this post, and in recent years, more Pakistani women have been registering to vote.

-Women in Greece campaigned for universal suffrage as early as the late 1800s, but Greece didn't grant full rights until 1952.
+Women in Greece campaigned for universal suffrage as early as the late 1800s, but Greece didn't grant full voting rights until 1952.
 Previously, women who were educated and over the age of 30 could vote in local elections, but could not participate on a national level.
-Greece recently elected Katerina Sakellaropoulou as president, making her the first woman to fill that role.
+In 2020, Greece elected Katerina Sakellaropoulou as president, making her the first woman to fill that role.

-Women were able to start participating in municipal elections as of 1947, but the right to vote in national elections didn't come until six years later, in 1953.
+Women in Mexico were able to start participating in municipal elections as of 1947, but the right to vote in national elections didn't come until six years later.
 A reform was actually passed in 1937 that granted full political rights to women, but it was never officially enacted, and it wasn't until President Adolfo Ruíz Cortines was elected in 1952 that women gained universal suffrage.

 Colombian dictator Gustavo Rojas Pinilla granted women the right to vote in 1954, despite opposition from the Catholic Church.
 Women were able to exercise that right in elections in 1957, and Colombia has since gone on to elect women for various government offices, although they are still underrepresented as a whole.

 Honduras was the last Latin American country to allow women to vote, granting suffrage in 1955.
-Women had been fighting for equal rights since the 1920s, when the Women's Cultural Society was established and began to campaign for economic and political rights.
-As of 2017, just over 25% of political seats in Honduras were held by women, which dropped to just over 21% in 2019.
+Women had been fighting for equal rights since the 1920s when the Women's Cultural Society was established and began to campaign for economic and political rights.
+As of 2021, just over 27% of political seats in Honduras were held by women.

 After years of campaigning by the Egyptian Feminist Union, which was founded by activist Huda Sharawi, Egypt granted women the right to vote in 1956.
 Sharawi, who worked to reform women's personal status and education as well as voting rights, is well known for removing her veil in a Cairo train station, an act of protest that prompted other Egyptian women to do the same.

 Women in Malaysia, along with all other Malaysian citizens, were granted the right to vote in 1957, after the country gained political independence from the British regime.
 Activists had been fighting for women's emancipation since the 1920s, with campaigns for higher education and equal rights.
-Despite continued lobbying for women to have more power in politics, the percentage of women holding seats has remained small.
-As of 2019, less than 15% of political seats in Malaysia were held by women.
+Despite continued lobbying for women to have more power in politics, the percentage of women holding seats remains small—though is slowly rising.

 The campaign for women's rights in Zimbabwe was originally initiated by white women, and before 1957, only men and European women were allowed to vote.
 After 1957, Black women were included, but women didn't gain the right to stand for office until 1978.

 Algeria was under the rule of France until 1962, at which time it obtained its independence.
 With that freedom came independence for women as well, and they were awarded the right to vote.
-Despite this, women had to continue fighting for equal rights and are still underrepresented politically, with approximately 26% of political seats in Algeria held by women as of 2019.
+Despite this, women had to continue fighting for equal rights and are still underrepresented politically.

 1962: The Bahamas